Getting Started with the Faculty Publishing Service

 - Creation of print-ready files

-As our schedule allows, we can also help with other publication-related tasks—just let us know what you need!
+We can also help with other publication-related tasks—just let us know what you need!

 Types of Work Accepted